 Cognitive therapy is one of the few forms of therapy that has been scientifically validated.
 It boasts of more than 300 scientific studies.
 Therefore, it’s one of the most effective treatments for many psychological problems and disorders.
 Is that what is cognitive behavioral therapy all about?

 The core principles of the approach date back to Aaron Beck, a 20th-century American psychiatrist.
 While working with people who suffered from depression, Beck saw that they commonly held negative thoughts and beliefs.

 He believed that thoughts, feelings, and behaviors are interconnected.
 Beck emphasized the need for the right intervention.
 Individuals work toward changing inaccurate thinking, problematic behavior, and distressing emotional responses.

+And yet many still ask – what is cognitive behavioral therapy?
 Cognitive therapy follows through with the premise above.
 Although our problems come from the past, they are sustained by things in the present.
 To treat this, people should target the present and look at ways to reassess the negative thoughts.

 In doing so, individuals can learn to be flexible and practice positive ways of thinking.
 This consequently influences behavior.

 Note that cognitive therapy is different from traditional talk therapy.
 Why?
 What is talk therapy and what is cognitive behavioral therapy?
 It doesn’t focus entirely on the past.
 Instead, it engages in a more problem-solving type of orientation.

 Here, the therapist and patient work together to identify and replace current distorted thoughts and beliefs.
 This, in turn, targets their negative moods and counterproductive or self-sabotaging behavior.